Ava Vidal

 Former prison officer turned stand-up comedian, writer and journalist

 Ava Vidal had a rather unique upbringing.
-She grew up in Syria, attended public school, became a mother at 18, studied law and spent five years as a prison officer at London's Pentonville prison.
+She grew up in Syria but was educated at public school in the UK, studied law and spent five years as a prison officer at Pentonville Prison.
+A chance viewing of Chris Rock during a visit to New York made her decide to give stand-up comedy a go.

 Ava is able to speak about diversity, equality, race relations and feminism.
 She has spoken at Oxford and Cambridge Student Unions, Lancaster University, London School of Economics (LSE) and many schools.